shubham18rastogi/CodeGround-API-documentation-/getLiveTest.md

-        "testCloseTime": 1521526860000,// When will the test close timestamp in GMT "totalMarks": 8,  // total marks for the test "cutOffMarks": 0,  // cut off Marks for the test "candidateReportNotificationUrl": null  //  whenever candidate completes the test thisWebhook will be called to notify.
+        "testCloseTime": 1521526860000,// When will the test close timestamp in GMT "totalMarks": 8,  // total marks for the test "cutOffMarks": 0,  // cut off Marks for the test "candidateReportNotificationUrl": null  //  whenever candidate completes the test this Webhook will be called to notify.
     },
     {
         "testId": 318,